YangLin404/lora_weather_station/demo/wso2_das_demo/proximus_demo/README.md

 ## This Demo

-This demo sends data trough the LoRa network to an WSO2 Message Broker that receives data from the Proximus Enco cloud platform through MQTT, the Message Broker will send the data to an through WSO2 Data Analytics Server that will analyse, store and display the data.
+This demo sends data trough the LoRa network to an WSO2 Message Broker that receives data from the Proximus Enco cloud platform through MQTT, the Message Broker will send the data to an WSO2 Data Analytics Server that will analyse, store and display the data.
 As shown in the diagram bellow:

 ![Demo scheme](doc/img/StageDiagramProximusEngels.jpg)

-The goal of this demo is to process data from a LoRa device that monitors temperature, humidity an pressure.
+The goal of this demo is to process and store data from a LoRa device that monitors temperature, humidity an pressure.
 Once the data is processed the data will be presented on an WSO2 Dashboard.

 ### Step 1